Environments¶

 Next to NeoDash there is also the DB Browser.
 This can be used to browse the Neo4j database directly using the query language Cypher.
 After logging in via SSO (in case of issues clear cache or do a hard reload of the page), you can select the sandbox database.
 You can either use a direct query or get along by selecting a node and follow the connections.

-You can install the OpenStudyBuilder with or without test data locally.
-The easiest way is to use the docker instructions.
-For this you just need to follow the instructions on the readme files.
-You can also install the single components by following the instructions in the corresponding readme files within each sub-folder.
+You can install OpenStudyBuilder with or without test data locally.
+The easiest way is to use the docker instructions found in the readme file.
+You can also install individual components by following the instructions in the corresponding readme files within each sub-folder.

 cd c:\myInstallLocation